4.7 out of 5 Stars on TrustPilot

 The next step is to prime the pebbledash using the 310 Universal Primer.
 This will limit the absorptive capacity of the pebbledash render and ensure that any dust is settled; it also provides a good grip for the basecoat to adhere to.

-Once the primer has been left to set for 12 hours, you can go ahead and start preparing the OCDC for application.
-One 25kg bag needs to be mixed with 5 litres of clean water, using an electric paddle mix.
-Once mixed, leave for 2-3 minutes before re-mixing and then apply to the substrate using a plastering trowel.
+Once the primer has been left to set for 12 hours, you can start preparing the OCDC for application.
+One 25kg bag needs to be mixed with 5 litres of clean water using an electric paddle mixer.
+Once mixed, leave for 2-3 minutes before re-mixing and apply to the substrate using a plastering trowel.
 We recommend embedding Fibreglass Mesh within the basecoat, overlapping each strip by 10cm to ensure crack resistance and tensile strength.

-Once the initial coat of 5-20mm has set, apply a ‘tight coat’ using a plastic, metal or felted float.
-After this has been set, we advise applying a thin coat render such as Silicone Render; this is highly breathable and is available in a wide range of colours, so will provide an aesthetically pleasing finish.
-To learn more about this technique please check out our YouTube video ‘One Coat Dash Cover’.
+Once the initial 5-20mm coat has been set, apply a ‘tight coat’ using a plastic, metal or felted float.
+After this has been set, we advise applying a thin coat render such as Silicone Render; this is highly breathable and available in a wide range of colours, providing an aesthetically pleasing finish.
+To learn more about this technique, please check out our YouTube video, ‘One Coat Dash Cover’.

 Externally insulating on top of the render

 Another method of re-rendering pebbledash without removing the pebbledash render is to apply insulation boards to the existing pebbledash.
-Even 20mm of EPS insulation secured to the exterior of the property can increase its thermal efficiency and create a smooth surface for a fresh layer of render to be applied to.
-The method of preparation is the same: any loose pebbles should be removed and the wall should be primed with the Universal Primer.
+Even 20mm of EPS insulation secured to the property’s exterior can increase its thermal efficiency and create a smooth surface for a fresh layer of render to be applied to.
+The preparation method is the same: loose pebbles should be removed, and the wall should be primed with the Universal Primer.

 The insulation boards should then be secured to the substrate using the 225 Premium Basecoat.
-This should be applied to the whole of the back of the insulation boards – we don’t recommend doing the dot and dab method for applying insulation to pebble-dash.
-Mechanical fixings should also be used to secure the insulation boards to the pebbledash.
+This should be applied to the whole back of the insulation boards—we don’t recommend using the dot-and-dab method for applying insulation to pebbledash.
+Mechanical fixings should also be used to secure the insulation boards to the pebble-dash.

 Facebook